A global Torelli theorem for hyperkahler manifolds: Monodromy group for .

 \remark In the above corollary, a stronger result is actually proven.
 Instead of defining the monodromy group as above, we could define $\tilde\Mon$ as the image of $\pi_1({\cal M})$ in the mapping class group of $M$.
 Then \ref{_Markman_question_Corollary_} implies that the natural map of $\tilde \Mon$ to $PGL(H^2(M, \C))$ is injective.

 \remark The kernel of the natural projection $\Gamma_I\arrow PGL(H^2(M, \C)$ is identified with the group of holomorphic automorphisms of a generic deformation of a hyperk\"ahler manifold $M$.
-When $M=K3^{[n]}$, this group is trivial, which can be easily seen e.g. from the results of \cite{_V:K3^[n]_}.
+When $M$ is a deformation of a Hilbert scheme of a K3, this group is trivial, which can be easily seen e.g. from the results of \cite{_V:K3^[n]_}.
 When $M$ is a generalized Kummer variety, it is known to be non-trivial (\cite{_KV:Kummer_Dynkin_}).

-\remark \ref{_mono_via_mappi_Theorem_} is false when a generic deformation of $M$ has automorphisms (e.g. for a generalized Kummer variety).
-Indeed, in this case we could take an isotrivial deformation of $M$ with monodromy inside this automorphism group.
-The corresponding elements in the monodromy group may have trivial action on $H^2(M, \C)$, which is, indeed, the case for a generalized Kummer variety (\cite{_Markman:mono_}, last paragraph of Section 4.2).